-- Undergarments must not be visible. - Parents will be required to bring in appropriate clothing before the student will be permitted to attend classes. - For a second infraction, in addition to the above measures, the student will be put on notice that any subsequent infraction may result in suspension from school. - For the third infraction, the student may be suspended from school for a period of at least one full school day.
-A notice to that effect will be placed on the student's permanent record.
-Readmission to school after suspension will require prior meeting or documented telephone conference between the student's parents and the administration.
+- Undergarments must not be visible. - Parents will be required to bring in appropriate clothing or a student will be loaned a suitable replacement before the student will be permitted to attend classes. - For a second infraction, in addition to the above measures, the student will be put on notice that any subsequent infraction may result in disciplinary action from school.